het915/het915/README.md

 -------------------------

 # 💫 About Me:
-<br>🌍 I'm based in Ahmedabad ,India<br>✉️ You can contact me at het915@gmail.com<br>🚀 I'm currently working on Aliendry<br>🤝 I'm open to collaborating on Robotics Project
+<br>🌍 I'm based in Ahmedabad ,India<br>✉️ You can contact me at het915@gmail.com<br>🚀 I'm currently working on a stealth robotics project<br>🤝 I'm open to collaborating on Robotics Project

 ## 🌐 Socials: